 (Vote: 7 For, 1 Against; 4 Abstentions)

-1.2.
+- 1.2.
+The application was then again deferred from the 27 July meeting for officers to further investigate issues raised relating to flood risk. - 1.3.
 The application was originally called-in to committee by Cllr.
 Treloar.

 2. BACKGROUND